adamcooke/keyman/README.md

 ## Example Server Manifest File

-The below file is an example of a `servers.rb` file.
+The below file is an example of a `servers.km` file.

 ```ruby
 # An example configuration for a server where all admin users have